virtual-labs/exp-true-density-determination-iitk/experiment/experiment-name.md

-## True Density Determination of Pharmaceutical Powders
+## Determination of True Density of a Pharmaceutical Powder Sample using Solvent Displacement Method